judyz94/vault-library/README.md

 5. **Create DB in MySQL**

-   The default name in the .env.example is "habit_tracker"
+   The default name in the .env.example is "vault_library"

 6. **Run migrations and seeders**